-Create a stream reactor sink connector from Apache Kafka® to Redis®*
+Create a Stream Reactor sink connector from Apache Kafka® to Redis®*

-under specific configurations.
-For more information, see the GitHub
+For more information, see the GitHub issue.

 Prerequisites